Computer Display

 VGA: The Analog Workhorse

-DVI: The Digital Transition
+DVI: Digital Transition

-HDMI: The Multimedia Powerhouse
+HDMI: A Multimedia Powerhouse

 DisplayPort: The Versatile Digital Interface